Lope de Vega: Return to Castile

 In 1595, following Isabel's death in childbirth, he left the Duke's service and – eight years having passed – returned to Madrid.
 There were other love affairs and other scandals: Antonia Trillo de Armenta, who earned him another lawsuit, and Micaela de Luján, an illiterate but beautiful actress, who inspired a rich series of sonnets, rewarded him with four children and was his lover until around 1608.
 In 1598, he married Juana de Guardo, the daughter of a wealthy butcher.
 Nevertheless, his trysts with others – including Micaela – continued.

 In the 17th century Lope's literary output reached its peak.
 From 1607 he was also employed as a secretary, but not without various additional duties, by the Duke of Sessa.
 Once that decade was over, however, his personal situation took a turn for the worse.
 His favorite son, Carlos Félix (by Juana), died and, in 1612, Juana herself died in childbirth.
-After the heartbreaking loss of his son and lover, Lope summoned his remaining children still alive under the same roof to devote himself to Christianity.
+After the heartbreaking loss of his son and wife, Lope summoned his remaining children still alive under the same roof to devote himself to Christianity.
 His writing in the early 1610s also assumed heavier religious influences and, in 1614, he joined the priesthood.
 The taking of holy orders did not, however, impede his romantic dalliances; what is more, he supplied his employer the duke with various female companions.
 The most notable and lasting of Lope's relationships was with Marta de Nevares, who met him in 1616 and would remain with him until her death in 1632.

 Further tragedies followed in 1635 with the loss of Lope, his son by Micaela and a worthy poet in his own right, in a shipwreck off the coast of Venezuela, and the abduction and subsequent abandonment of his beloved youngest daughter Antonia.
 Lope de Vega took to his bed and died of scarlet fever, in Madrid, on 27 August of that year.
+He was buried in St Sebastian's Church, Madrid.